-My master’s thesis is available on ProQuest or by request (email@example.com).
+My master’s thesis can be downloaded from the University of Colorado.
 I graduated in May 2016 from the University of Colorado Boulder with a degree in mass communication research.
 My thesis committee consisted of Michael Tracey (adviser), Lisa Dilling, and Tom Yulsman.

 The Information Deficit Model is Dead.
 Now What?
 Evaluating New Strategies for Communicating Anthropogenic Climate Change in the Context of Contemporary American Politics, Economy, and Culture